 As a child, Merrimack Mortimer loved chemistry, and he grew to become an inventor.
-He called one of his great inventions Magic Hot and Cold Cubes.
-Here we will learn about them in greater detail.
+He called one of his great inventions Magic Hot them in greater detail.

 COUNTERS AND ADDING INTEGERS

 We will use counters to develop concepts about integers and use this model to generalize rules for integer addition.
 We will add integers using these rules.